OscarAspelin95/samclip_rs/README.md

 # samclip_rs
 🚧 Work in progress for re-implementing samclip (https://github.com/tseemann/samclip) by Torsten Seemann.

+NOTE - the original samclip is written in Perl, which is ridiculously fast at text procesing.
+I highly doubt that this version is faster...

 ## Requirements
 - Linux OS (Ubuntu 24.04.2)
 - Rust >= 1.88.0